D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/02_preprocess.md

 If you are plotting many FIDA or NPA line of sights, then it might be beneficial for you to append -l to remove the legend from the 3D plot.

 If you wish to plot lineouts on your figures, simply indicate the value and dimension you want to cut through.
-This input informs the script to add lineouts where applicable.
 For example, if you are interested in seeing what the plasma lineout looks like at R = 170 cm along the z axis, execute the following command
 ```
 plot_inputs /p/fida/lstagner/TEST/ test -p -rz 170